Adityagurung/the-football-pundits/README.md

 3. Transform the external table into meaningful materialised tables/views in the warehouse that helps us track key metrics and performance indicators

-4. Visualise these KPIs and analyse the player/league performances on a dashboard
+4. Visualise these KPIs and analyse the player/teams/league performances on a dashboard

 # [DATA PIPELINE](#data-pipeline)

-[⚠️ This Google Project is created on GCP trial account that will expires on 23 July 2025
+⚠️ This Google Project is created on GCP trial account that will get expire on 23 July 2025 ⚠️

-For achieving the objectives listed above, we build an end-to-end data pipeline, starting from the raw Transfermarkt data on Kaggle, and ending with a Looker dashboard that seeks to shed some insights.
+For achieving the objectives listed above, we build an end-to-end data pipeline, starting from the raw Transfermarkt data on Kaggle, and ending with a Power BI dashboard that seeks to shed some insights.

 ## [Tools/ Resources Used](#tools-resources-used)